tanni3009/dend-capstone/README.md

 ### Alternative scenario
-#TODO
-Include a description of how you would approach the problem differently under the following scenarios:
+This section aims to describe the approach of this ETL pipeline under the following scenario:
-If the data was increased by 100x.
+* If the data was increased by 100x.
-If the pipelines were run on a daily basis by 7am.
+* If the pipelines were run on a daily basis by 7am.
-If the database needed to be accessed by 100+ people.
+* If the database needed to be accessed by 100+ people.

+As the amount of data can not easily be processed on a single machine any more, I would implement the pipeline on a distributed system.
+The input data could be loaded to S3 buckets and then transformed using Spark to be able to scale the computational power.

+To be able to run the pipeline on a daily basis, the load needs to be implemented as a delta load to make sure upserts are handled correctly.
+Moreover, a scheduling tool, such as Airflow, can be used to trigger the delta load every day.
+Airflow itself should then of course be set up on a server.

+For multi concurrence database reads, a database cluster should be implemented.
+We could an Amazon Redshift cluster, scaled for 100+ people to ensure all requested analytics questions are answered within a sufficient time period.